 Social media helps you manage public brand perception

 Let’s face it: Customers often use social media to vent about bad customer experiences.
 Whether it’s on your Instagram or Facebook page, or privately in a messaging app, you have to be able to respond quickly and professionally.
 (The same is true of positive feedback.
 If a customer takes the time to compliment your product and service, let them know ASAP how much you appreciate them!).
 This can also serve as a great opportunity to ask for a referral.

 In the case of a negative public review, having an active social media presence gives you the opportunity to respond instantly.
-Not only does this enable you to potentially resolve that customer’s problem, other customers will see that you actively address customer issues.
+Not only does this enable you to potentially resolve that customer’s problem, but other customers will also see that you actively address customer issues.
 This perception has two potential benefits:

 - Customers appreciate your responsiveness and willingness to make things right.
 Every company gets things wrong sometimes, but fixing mistakes can go a long way toward repairing a bad experience and maintaining the customer relationship.

 - Avoid a “pileup” of negative reviews.
 By not publicly responding to negative reviews, other customers may be encouraged to leave comments about their own bad experiences.
 If negative comments go unaddressed on your social media pages or testimonial sites like Yelp, you may wind up with a much larger marketing crisis that will be harder to control in the long run.
 It’s important that your social media strategy includes timely engagement with your target audience.

 How to create a social media marketing strategy that builds positive brand awareness